This article was updated April 4, 2021.

 - Improves muscle tone and strength

-- Strengthens and builds bones
+- Strengthens and build bones

 - Reduces body fat

 - Help controls blood sugar by improving how your body uses insulin